 The main importance of privacy of occupants is the level of privacy varies with the nature of the space.

-For business space, study room, library requires total isolation.
+For example, residential spaces require total separation for workshop space, while business space, study room, library requires total isolation.

 Privacy can be broadly classified into two categories: